MarvellEmbeddedProcessors/dao/kmod/iliad/README.md

 ## Overview

-The Iliad platform support includes kernel modules and setup scripts for running virtio-l2fwd application with vhost-net kernel interface support.
+The Iliad platform support provides the components and software used to establish a network connection between the Iliad host and board over PCIe.
+The speed of the connection is **10Gbps** with default MTU (1500).

 ## Components